fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

 This specification defines a solution architecture for performing secure firmware upgrade for Internet of Things (IOT).
-The ulterior motive is to have a framework that is simple, secure and that uses most common formats and standards in the industry and that works over Internet.
+The ulterior motive is to have a framework that is simple, secure, and that uses most common formats and standards in the industry and that works over Internet.